PPM Logo

 See Policy Statement section above.

-All deadlines and time requirements, even absent an explicit request, in these Procedures may be extended for good cause by the Director - Student Affairs Policy, Standards, and Conduct or their designee.
-Requests for extensions of deadlines must be made in writing to the Director - Student Affairs Policy, Standards, and Conduct or their designee, who will determine, based on the totality of circumstances, whether or not the extension is granted.
-If an extension is granted, the Director - Student Affairs Policy, Standards, and Conduct or their designee will specify the date of the new deadline or event.
+All deadlines and time requirements in these Procedures may be extended for good cause by the Director - SAGE or their designee, even absent an explicit request.
+Deadline extension requests must be made in writing to the Director – SAGE or their designee, who will determine based on the totality of circumstances whether or not the extension is granted.
+If granted, the Director - SAGE or their designee will specify the date of the new deadline or event.

-Suspensions will normally take effect in the academic quarter immediately following the sending of the notice of final sanctions to the Respondent, unless the incident involves harm to self or others, threats of violence, or other circumstances warranting an immediate suspension.
+Suspensions will normally take effect in the academic quarter immediately following the quarter in which the notice of final sanctions to the Respondent is sent, unless the incident involves harm to self or others, threats of violence, or other circumstances warranting an immediate suspension.

 FORMS